ilaydayyy/SENG384/README.md

 ## API Endpoints
 **Get all people:** GET /api/people
-Returns the list of all registered people.

 **Get single person:** GET /api/people/:id
-Returns a specific person by ID.

 **Create a new person:** POST /api/people
 **Example request body:**
 ```bash